atulvarshneya/quantum-computing/qsim/README.md

 Lets go line by line to understand the code --

 >>> import qsim
+>>> from qgates import *
-This line imports the qsim.
+The first line imports the qsim.
 Fairly straight forward.
+The second line imports various standard gates definitions whcih csn be used in your programs.

 >>> qc = qsim.QSimulator(8)
 The main class in qsim is QSimulator.
 This line creates an instance of that class.
 As a convention in this document, qc is always used to represent an instance of the class QSimulator.
 The QSimulator class instance, qc, represents a quantum computer.
 The number 8 as the argument to the constructor of class QSimulator, specifies the number of qubits in that quantum computer.